umcu/CogStack-NL/README.md

 # CogStack-NL

+> :warning: This repository is no longer maintained/updated.
+It may still have some use, but please make sure to update services to newer versions manually to prevent any (security) issues.
+For further reference, see the original repo: https://github.com/CogStack/CogStack-NiFi

 This repository is a fork of [CogStack-NiFi](https://github.com/CogStack/CogStack-NiFi) and includes a minimal Docker Compose deployment to deploy the essential components to process Dutch electronic health records.

 Additions in this fork compared to the original repository: